dmabdin18/FlappyBird/README.md

 # FlappyBird
-Created a game for Programming Paradigms project Implements a flappy bird game
+Created a game for Programming Paradigms project that implements a flappy bird game